ZhangAoCanada/ELG_7171_Review/README.md

 ### 4. subscriber

-Nodes that wnat to receive messages on a certain topic can subscribe to that topic by making a request to *roscore*
+Nodes that want to receive messages on a certain topic can subscribe to that topic by making a request to *roscore*

 ### 5. usage of spin()
 from python file